McFreely/mcfreely.github.com/_posts/2013-03-14-Exploration-of-Social-Networks.md

 ## A view of the land

 We can order Social Networks (SN) in three broad categories:

-   - The top tier: Pure social Networks
+   	- The top tier : Pure social Networks

-   - The second-tier : Those built uppon the first
+   	- The second tier : Those built uppon the first

    	- The Weird ones : The more experimental ones

 ### The Pure social Networks

-Those are obvious : Facebook, Twitter, Pinterest, etc...
+Those are obvious : [Facebook](http://facebook.com), [Twitter](http://twitter.com), [Pinterest](http://pinterest.com), etc...
 They are what i like to call "Pure" SNs because the almost replicate the way we would interact in real life.
 You add people you often already know, you exchange messages and invitations.
 They were built with the idea of a social network for the ground up,to merley enhance the normal social interactions you already have.